ajcr/jinx/README.md

 # Jinx

-J interpreter written in Python, backed with NumPy for execution (with scope to execute with JAX, PyTorch, or another library in future).

-A work in progress.
+A work-in-progress J interpreter written in Python and NumPy.

 ## Examples